emwalker01/GoT_Ratings/README.md

-# PSY6422 Project
+# PSY6422 Project - Game of Thrones Episode Ratings Per Season
-Project for 'Data Analysis and Visualisation' module that analyses Game of Thrones Ratings per episode per season.
+Thank you for checking out my github page!

-Thanks for checking out my github page!
+This is my project for the 'Data Analysis and Visualisation' module of my Master's degree.
+The project explores episode ratings throughout the seasons of the globally renowned television series Game of Thrones.
+The aim of the analysis is to investigate trends and anomalies in the episode ratings and to understand how the episode ratings have evolved across the seasons.

-This project was created to explore trends within Game of Thrones episode ratings.
-It aims to look at such as whether ratings increased or decreased over the course of the show, or whether there were any significant drops after key plot developments, for example.
+The purpose of this code was to learn basic data analysis techniques and to develop my coding abilities.

-If you would like to see this project, check the webpage (the link is available through this repo).
+If you would like to see this project, the link to the webpage is available through this repo.
-If you would like to take this analysis forward, the data files and code used for this project are also available in this repo
+Additionally, if you would like to take this project forward, the data files and code used for this project are also available.